Reading time 3 Minutes

 Dear Diary,

 But something always has to happen first.
-Why do I, as the customer, have to show complete indifference in order for the seriousness of the situation to be recognised?
+Why do I, the customer that I am at the end of the day, have to show complete apathy for the seriousness of the situation to be recognised?
 Dogs that bark don't bite.
 So they say.
-Those who know me know that I like to defend my opinion argumentatively.
-Especially when it comes to "the past".
-About memories.
-Only this morning I heard my favourite saying when I still hadn't had my coffee at ten.
-Whether I had forgotten it.
+Anyone who knows me knows that I like to defend my opinion with arguments.
+Especially when it comes to the „past“.
+Memories.
+Just this morning I heard my favourite saying when I still hadn't had my coffee by ten o'clock.
+I wondered if I had forgotten it.

 As if my brain could forget.